bparanj/crystal/computer/electronics/design/discrete-passive-circuit.md

 The key principle is that passive components work with the existing energy in a system, following the law of conservation of energy.
 They don't add new energy to the circuit.

 In contrast, active components (like batteries or powered amplifiers) can input additional energy into a circuit from an external source.

-Would you like me to elaborate on any specific aspect of discrete passive circuits, such as common configurations or analysis methods?

 A **discrete passive circuit** refers to an electronic circuit made up of individual passive components, each housed in its own package, rather than being integrated onto a single chip (like in an integrated circuit).
 Passive components are those that do not require an external power source to operate and do not amplify or generate electrical signals.
 They include components like resistors, capacitors, inductors, and transformers.